 Artificial or synthetic ice is made up of a special plastic polymer that best resembles the consistency of a giant white cutting board.
 The synthetic ice rink is pieced together in 4’ × 8’ sheets and is then sprayed with a special solution that reduces friction and enhances glide and speed, closely mimicking the traditional ice skating experience.
 “Our hope is that this becomes something guests come back to do year after year, and locals feel like they come back every weekend,” Boyle says.
 “We want to drum up some holiday excitement for our town and merchants.”

 Guests can enjoy 30-minute skating times on the rink, including skate rentals.
-Guests can receive a photo with Santa, face painting from 4 to 7 p.m. and a free treat and beverage.
+Guests can receive a photo with Santa and face painting from 4 to 7 p.m.
 Guests are able to come and go as they please, giving them a chance to visit the retail shops and restaurants around town.
 They also have access to special market vendors selling holiday food, crafts and more.
 Some of the vendors are familiar faces from the Seaside Farmers Market.

 The market takes place all weekends in December — Fridays and Saturdays from 3 to 8 p.m. and and Sundays 3 to 7 p.m.
 Face painting is from 4 to 7 p.m. during those event days.
 And kids can visit Santa and Mrs. Claus at the market on the weekends prior to Christmas.
 The event is free and open to the public.

 The Nutcracker Ballet – Sun., Nov.
 24, 5 p.m.

 Holiday Farmers Market – Tues., Nov.
 26, 9 a.m.-1 p.m.

 Holiday Movie Night: “Elf” - Fri., Nov.
 29, 7 p.m.

 South Walton Holiday Parade – Sat., Nov.
 30, 9 a.m.